-- Commence at the Banana Service Station (47 km / 32 minutes West of Biloela). - Turn left out of the Service Station driveway and travel North along the Leichhardt Way (A5) for 600 m. - Turn left onto Baralaba Banana Road and travel approximately 34 km.
+- Commence at the Banana Service Station (47 km / 32 minutes West of Biloela). - Turn left out of the Service Station driveway and travel North along the Leichhardt Way (A5) for 600 m. - On your right is the din-coloured bullock statue of "Banana", the inspiration for the town's and shire's name. - Turn left onto Baralaba Banana Road and travel approximately 34 km.
 On your right you will see Mount Ramsay. - Continue along the Baralaba-Banana Road a further 14 km until you come to a 'T' intersection.